tbj128/mian/INSTALL.md

 - Install `Python 3` globally
 - Install `R` globally (any recent version >= 3.6.1 should work)
   - For instance, if you were installing onto an Ubuntu server, you would use `sudo apt-get install r-base-dev`
+  - May need to install 'data.table' package manually using R.
 - Navigate to the folder on the server where you want to install Mian.
 In this example, we will just install into the `/var/www/html/` directory
 - Within the `/var/www/html/` directory, retrieve the Mian repository from Github using: `git clone https://github.com/tbj128/mian.git`
 - Give Apache permissions to the Mian directory: `sudo chown -R www-data:www-data mian`